Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

 \subsection{Normal Mixture Model (NMM)}

 Consider a normal mixture density modeled by

 where $\theta=\{(\pi_j,\mu_j,\Sigma_j)\}_{j=1}^J$, and $\phi_j(x; \mu,\Sigma)$ is a normal density function with mean $\mu$ and variance $\Sigma$.
 The MLE is usually employed and satisfies the efficient computation via the EM algorithm.
 However, the statistical performance is fragile under small misspecification.
 The density power divergence method can be employed as a robust alternative.
-For example, the minimum $\gamma$-divergence method introduces the empirical loss function:

-see \citet{fujisawa2006robust} for the procedure with $\gamma$ fixed at $1$.
-It gives a robust estimator, however it involves an intractable integral unless $\gamma+1$ is a positive integer.
+For example, the minimum $\gamma$-divergence method introduces the empirical $\gamma$-loss function \eqref{gammaloss}.
+It gives a robust estimator, however it involves an intractable integral unless $\gamma+1$ is a positive integer, see \citet{fujisawa2006robust} for the procedure with $\gamma$ fixed at $1$.
 This brings inflexibility for selecting better estimators.
 To mitigate this issue, we take the $\gamma$-Stein approach.
 The $\gamma$-score estimating function for the model $p_\theta(x)$ is given by

-with $s_\theta(x)=\nabla_x\log p_\theta(x)$.
-However, the form is extremely complicated, involving third-order derivatives of the density (i.e., Hessians of the component scores $s_j(x)$) and complex interactions between components.
-We select these fields $f^{(\pi_j)}, f^{(\mu_j)}, f^{(\Lambda_j)}$ as they represent the most direct, component-wise interactions between the parameters and the score functions.
-While not exhaustive, this choice is sufficient to ensure local identifiability, as evidenced by the negative-definite structure of the resulting population Jacobian, while remaining computationally tractable:
+with $s_\theta(x)=\nabla_x\log p_\theta(x)$. {Let $\Lambda_j=\Sigma_j^{-1}$ and let $s_j(x)=\nabla_x\log\phi_j(x;\mu_j,\Sigma_j)=\Lambda_j(\mu_j-x)$ denote the component score.} However, the form is complicated, since $s_\theta$ is a responsibility-weighted average of the component scores and its parameter derivatives involve the derivatives of $r_j$ together with interactions among all components. {We select the following computationally tractable, component-wise test fields.
+The notation $f^{(\Lambda_j)}[H]$ denotes the directional field associated with a symmetric perturbation $H$ of the precision matrix $\Lambda_j$.
+These fields are not the parameter derivatives $\nabla_\theta s_\theta$; consequently, unlike the setting of Proposition~\ref{symmetry}, the resulting population Jacobian is generally a nonsymmetric cross-Gram matrix rather than a positive-definite Gram matrix:}